SDKs and sample apps

 If engineers tell you that users should know X, don’t simply submit to their judgment out of ignorance with the language.
 Instead, find some developers in that language (even internal engineers in other groups) to test the documentation against.
 If those users push back and say they need more detail, you can then interface with the engineering team to provide it.

 Without more familiarity with the language of the SDK, technical writers act more as mediators between the engineering authors and the engineering users.
 Technical writers identify and fill gaps in the documentation, and they often manage the publishing and distribution of the docs.
 But the content itself might be too technical for most technical writers to play a content authoring role.
+(I explored this topic in depth in an essay in my Simplifying Complexity series called Be both a generalist and specialist through your technical acuity.)

 One notable characteristic of the AWS docs is their consistency from doc set to doc set.
 The consistency leads to predictability and hence usability.
 However, in the SDK docs, you can see that different document generators are used to generate the docs for the various libraries.
 If you look at the API references for each of these SDK libraries, you’ll see a C++ document generator for C++ SDK docs, a Ruby document generator for Ruby SDK docs, a PHP document generator for PHP SDK, a .NET document generator for .NET SDK docs, a Java document generator for Java SDK docs and so on.